Exact Inference with Latent Variables in an Arbitrary Domain: Proofs for Additional Analysis

-The proof consists of two steps.
-We first bound $\mw$ from its expectation conditioning on some particular $\mx$, and then bound $\Expect[\ma]{\mw \mid \mx}$ from the total expectation $\Expect[\mall]{\mw}$.
-We present the following lemma. \begin{lemma} If each of the following
+Our proof consists of two steps.
+We first show the deterministic condition for problem \eqref{nphard:primal} to succeed, and then derive the statistical condition by bounding $\mw$ from its expectation $\Expect[\mall]{\mw}$.
+We present the following lemma. \begin{lemma} If the following condition